agrc/api.mapserv.utah.gov/README.md

 - `docker-compose -f docker-compose.yml -f docker-compose.override.yml up`

-Starting a container is like turning on the service. `docker-compose -f docker-compose.yml -f docker-compose.override.yml up` will start all the containers referenced in this projects `docker-compose.yaml`.
+Starting a container is like turning on the service. `docker-compose -f docker-compose.yml -f docker-compose.override.yml up` will start all the containers referenced in this project's `docker-compose.yaml`.
 For development purposes, we suggest running PostgreSQL and/or Redis in containers and letting Visual Studio (Code, for Mac, or Windows) run the API.
 PostgreSQL is required for the application to start while Redis is not required.

 - `docker-compose -f docker-compose.yml -f docker-compose.override.yml up --detach cache` _This will run redis in the background._